pabitranjan3/PRCompatiblePopover/README.md

 # PRCompatiblePopover

-This is written in objective c and extensibly uses "Block" instead of delegates of UIPopoverController(<iOS8) and UIPopoverPresentationController(>iOS8).
+This is written in objective c and  uses "Block" instead of delegates of UIPopoverController(<iOS8) and UIPopoverPresentationController(>iOS8).

     [compatiblePopoverController setShouldDismissHandler:^
     {